St Filumena’s Catholic Primary School – Modern Foreign Languages Curriculum Statement

 Intent – What we are trying to achieve?

-- Children will meet the National Curriculum expectations in Spanish, which will be taught by highly-qualified, specialist staff [who will support children to develop the mastery of concepts and inspire enthusiasm and interest in the subject.
+• Children will meet the National Curriculum expectations in Spanish, which will be taught by highly-qualified staff who will support children to develop the mastery of concepts and inspire enthusiasm and interest in the subject.

-- All Key Stage Two children will study Spanish (including Inter-cultural links teaching) for 45 minutes per week (or equivalent per term).
+• All Key Stage Two children will study Spanish (including Inter-cultural links teaching) for 45 minutes per week (or equivalent per fortnight).

-- Opportunities will exist for children of all ages to experience learning beyond the classroom.
-This will allow them to enrich their knowledge by, for example, creative workshop days at our feeder high schools or visitors to school who may read stories in the language or share their experiences of living in Spain/France.
+• Opportunities will exist for children of all ages to experience learning beyond the classroom.
+This will allow them to enrich their knowledge by, for example, creative workshop days at our feeder high schools or visitors to school who may read stories in the language or share their experiences of living in France.

 Implementation – How do we translate our vision into practice?

-- Subject specialists from our partner secondary school of Painsley Catholic College are and will continue to be integral to the planning process.
-All children in Key stage Two will be taught by a specialist Spanish teacher from Painsley Catholic College who visits our school each week.
+• Subject specialists from our partner secondary school of Painsley Catholic College are, and will continue to be, integral to the planning process.
 This will aid transition to Key Stage 3.

-- Vehicles include French/Spanish speakers, trips to drama productions, innovative use of technology to name but a few.
+• Vehicles include Spanish speakers, trips to drama productions, innovative use of technology to name but a few.

 Impact – What is the impact of our curriculum on the students?

-- Children of all abilities and backgrounds achieve well in Spanish, reflected in outstanding progress that reveals a clear learning journey.
+• Children of all abilities and backgrounds achieve well in Spanish, reflected in outstanding progress that reveals a clear learning journey.
 Children talk enthusiastically about their learning in Spanish and are eager to further their learning in the next stages of their education.
 The objectives of each Year group can be found at:

-- There is a proven record of accomplishment of outstanding outcomes as shown in pupils’ ability in Spanish in the areas of oracy, literacy, intercultural understanding and their knowledge about the language.
+• There is a proven track record of outstanding outcomes as shown in pupils’ ability in Spanish in the areas of oracy, literacy, intercultural understanding and their knowledge about the language.
 Their books and views reveal their enjoyment of the subject.
 These indicators reflect the impact of deep learning.

-- Through wider reading in Spanish, children will gain and appreciation and understanding of the country and some of its historical links to other parts of the world and historical events.
+• Through wider reading and experiences in Spanish, children will gain an appreciation and understanding of the country and some of its historical links to other parts of the world and historical events.